 Saint Gregory of Nyssa was a church and monastery located in the Pontic city of Trebizond (Tr: Trabzon).The church was dedicated to Saint Gregory (c.
 330-395) a Christian bishop and saint from Nyssa (current day Nevşehir) located in Cappadocia.
 It's believed the original monastery was built by Eudokia Comnene Palaiologina who was the wife of John II, Emperor of Trebizond (1280-1297).
 The temple had beautiful inscriptions on its walls depicting the Empress and Emperor themselves.
 After 1665, following the conversion of Saint Philip into a mosque, Saint Gregory became the cathedral of the city of Trebizond.

-In 1850 George Finlay describes the church by saying...'The metropolitan church is a small building within the same court as the episcopal residence.'
-He also mentions that the church had north and south porches.
+In 1850, George Finlay described the church by saying "The metropolitan church is a small building within the same court as the episcopal residence."
+He also mentioned that the church had north and south porches.